-- Includes 2 OHCI host controllers. - Includes 1 EHCI USB2.0 Host Controller that supports all USB. ports (Bandwidth is shared between the all ports). - This motherboard supports USB 2.0 only on Windows® 2000 (with SP4 or above) and Windows® XP (with SP1 or above) operation systems.
+- Includes 2 OHCI host controllers, increasing the number of external ports to eight. - Includes 1 EHCI USB2.0 Host Controller that supports all eight ports (Bandwidth is shared between the eight ports). - This motherboard supports USB 2.0 feature only on Windows® 2000 (with SP4 or above) and Windows® XP (with SP1 or above) operating systems.

-On-board VGA
+On-board VGA (Only for RS482/RS480)

 - Integrated ATI PCIE X300 graphic core.

 - Supports CRT or TV Out display.

 - Integrated DAC and CRT controllers.

 - Full screen/full speed video playback.

 - Up to 2048x1536, non-interlaced screen resolution for CRT.

+- Supports on board GDDR memory, and up to 128MB of shared memory (optional).